How to Prevent Heat Headache and Sun Migraine Problems in summer

 When it comes to caring for our bodies, one problem we often forget about is drinking more water in the summer.
 The warm weather comes out, so we spend a lot of our time outdoors – often enjoying socializing with friends.
 However, the problem is that most of us get so excited with our partying that we forget to take proper care of our bodies!

-If you do that for too long, you’ll start to suffer from various problems – including headaches and migraines.
+If you do that for too long, you’ll start to suffer from various problems – including headaches and migraines from heat.
 When that happens, you need to take action as this is your body, giving you a clear sign that all is not well.
 When you start to feel run down, and your head is giving you a lot of pain, and you’re wondering how to avoid a migraine, then you should consider making the following changes.

 Focus on Hydration

 First and most importantly, make sure that you drink a lot of water.
 There is no set amount that you should drink, as every person is different.
 We’d recommend that you try to get at least half a gallon (two liters) of water per day, if not more.
 If you do that, you will start to notice a significant improvement in how you feel, as the water helps to hydrate the body.
+A hydrated body helps fight heat and migraines.

-Tools such as the hydration calculator work well at giving you an idea of how much fluid you need to drink.
+Tools such as a hydration calculator work well at giving you an idea of how much fluid you need to drink.
 No, drinking beer and ciders are not going to help you stay hydrated.
 When you are out and about enjoying the summer weather, make sure that you take into account just how damaging this is likely to be on your body.
 When you start to feel a bit dried out in the lips, get some water to drink.
 Drinking water will help you avoid dehydration headache pains.

 The sun is drying you out, using up all of the fluid that you have in your body.
 By drinking a lot of water, you make it much more likely that your body can handle the heat without dehydration.
 Maintain high fluid levels, and try to eat more foods with hydration in them, such as cucumbers.
 Fresh and enjoyable, these are also loaded with water, improving hydration.